hpc2n/intro-linux/docs/cli.md

 The Command Line Interface (CLI) is available in all operating systems, including Windows, Linux and macOS, but it is most commonly associated with Linux.

+!!!
+NOTE

     In Unix or Linux, the prompt may be shown as "%" or ">" depending on the shell.

-The opposite of a CLI is a GUI (Graphical User Interface), which generally uses a mouse or similar for navigating.
+The opposite of a <code>CLI</code> is a <code>GUI</code> (Graphical User Interface), which generally uses a mouse or similar for navigating.

 Command line interfaces often gives access to many more capabilities than the graphical user interface does, and it is also practical and normally faster in situations where you login with a terminal on a remote system, like Kebnekaise.